AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/07_Create_First_Cosmos_DB_Project/README.md

 ## Emulator support

 Azure Cosmos DB has an emulator that can be used to develop code locally.
-The emulator supports the API for NoSQL and the API for MongoDB.
+The emulator supports the API for NoSQL and the API for NoSQL.
 The use of the emulator does not require an Azure subscription, nor does it incur any costs, so it is ideal for local development and testing.
 The Azure Cosmos DB emulator can also be utilized with unit tests in a [GitHub Actions CI workflow](https://learn.microsoft.com/azure/cosmos-db/how-to-develop-emulator?tabs=windows%2Cpython&pivots=api-mongodb#use-the-emulator-in-a-github-actions-ci-workflow).

 There is not 100% feature parity between the emulator and the cloud service.
 Visit the [Azure Cosmos DB emulator](https://learn.microsoft.com/azure/cosmos-db/emulator) documentation for more details.